What is it? How Does it Work?

 The key to achieving results from essential oils is to use pure, therapeutic-grade oils rather than those with synthetic ingredients or synthetic fragrances.
 The effectiveness of essential oil practices always depends on the quality of the oils used.

 We researched the best oil to use.
-There are a lot of cheaper versions out there and quality is what you need for plant medicine.
-You need Pure Therapeutic Grade oils.
+There are a lot of cheaper versions out there and quality is what you need for real plant medicine.
+You want Pure Therapeutic Grade Oils

 Any questions?
 Email or call 888 758-5590

-McVitamins.com is a Distributor of Young Living Essential Oils
+MCVitamins.com is an Affiliate of Young Living Essential Oils

 We have used our best judgment in compiling this information.
 The Food and Drug Administration may not have evaluated the information presented.
 Any reference to a specific product is for your information only and is not intended to diagnose, treat, cure, or prevent any disease